746a/EoW/index.md

 ---
 layout: home
-title: EoWW

 ---

-# EoWW – End of Work Week Inspiration
+# EoWW - End Of Work Week

 Welcome to **EoWW**, a curated weekly selection of curious things to reverse work week wwoe.